Floquet Fractional Chern Insulators and Competing Phases in Twisted Bilayer Graphene

-To further corroborate the nontrivial topological properties of the ground state, we also investigate the particle entanglement spectrum (PES), which encodes the information of quasihole excitations of the system and distinguishes FCIs from other competing phases~\cite{Regnault2011,Sterdyniak2011,Li2008}.
+To further corroborate the nontrivial topological properties of the ground state, we also investigate the particle entanglement spectrum (PES), which encodes the information of quasihole excitations of the system and distinguishes FCIs from other competing phases~\cite{Regnault2011,Sterdyniak2011}.
 In Fig.~\ref{fig:FCI_w1=90}(d), we divide the whole system into $N_A$ and $N-N_A$ electrons and label each PES level by the total momentum $(K_1^A,K_2^A)$ of those $N_A$ electrons.
 A clear entanglement gap appears separating the low-lying PES levels from higher ones, and the number of levels below the gap exactly matches the pertinent counting of quasihole excitations in the $\nu=1/3$ Laughlin state~\cite{Regnault2011,Bernevig2012,Wu2014}.
-This entanglement spectroscopy, together with the low-energy spectrum, strongly suggests that the most robust $\nu=1/3$ Floquet FCIs exist in the region with $\theta\approx 1.0^\circ-1.1^\circ$ and $P\approx 5 \ {\rm meV}-30\ \text{meV}$ when $w_1=90 \ {\rm meV}$.
+This entanglement spectroscopy, together with the low-energy spectrum, strongly suggests that in a single valley the most robust $\nu=1/3$ Floquet Laughlin FCI exists in the region with $\theta\approx 1.0^\circ-1.1^\circ$ and $P\approx 5 \ {\rm meV}-30\ \text{meV}$ when $w_1=90 \ {\rm meV}$.